laneboysrc/rc-headless-transmitter/doc/architecture.md

 Multiple mixer units can be configured to operate on the same destination.
 The order of which the mixer units are configured plays an important role of the final resulting channel value.

-The mixer unit also receives a *tag* that is not used by the transmitter but provides information to the mixer UI in the programming box.
+The mixer unit also receives a *tag* that is not used by the transmitter but provides information to the mixer UI in the *configurator*.
 Since high-level mixers in the UI may require more than one mixer-unit to implement, the UI can use the tags to identify the mixer-units that belong together and the corresponding high-level mixer function.

 ### Mapping mixer units to high-level mixing functions shown in the UI